KabC03/-ABANDONED-JankC-compiler/Documentation/VM.md

     - OOB errors

+Enabled with the flag "-q"

 ### Debug mode

-Debug mode is a feature that, enables a program to be stepped through line by line
+Enables a program to be stepped through line by line.

+Enabled with the flag "-d"

 - Line by line execution

     - "instructions" - displays the current instruction being executed

+    - "step" - step forward one instruction

     - "breakpoint X" - sets a breakpoint at line X
     - "Continue" - continue past a breakpoint

+    - "setreg X Y" - set register X to Y (float or int)
+    - "setram X Y" - set the address X to Y (float or int)

     - "regdump" - dumps register states to terminal
     - "ramdump" - dump RAM contents to the terminal
+    - "memstats" - display percent of RAM being used

+### Unsafe mode

+Do not terminate upon OOB access

+Enabled with "-u"